krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/ExtensionConfiguration.md

 #### Step 3: Select Private Authentication
 1. Choose **Private Authentication** mode
-2. This mode uses your Azure AD application for authentication
+2. This mode uses your Microsoft Entra ID application for authentication
 3. Provides full control over security and permissions

 #### Step 4: Enter Configuration Parameters
 1. **Email**: Enter the administrator email address
-   - Use the same account that registered the Azure AD application
+   - Use the same account that registered the Microsoft Entra ID application
    - This email will be used for service account authentication

-2. **Client ID**: Paste the Application (client) ID from Azure AD
+2. **Client ID**: Paste the Application (client) ID from Microsoft Entra ID
-   - Navigate to Azure AD App Registration > Overview
+   - Navigate to Microsoft Entra ID App Registration > Overview
    - Copy the **Application (client) ID** value

    ![Client ID and Tenant ID](../_media/ExtensionConfiguration_client_tenant_ids.png)